Iceland Weather Insights for the Perfect Travel Plan

 Knowing the climate of your next destination helps you plan your activities and gives a good idea of what to pack.
-This is especially important if you’re planning an Iceland visit, as Iceland weather has been known to be unpredictable, shifting from sunny to rainy in just a few minutes.
-But though a lot of people expect the worst conditions, Iceland temperatures are much milder than most imagine.
+This is especially important if you’re planning a visit to Iceland, as the weather can to be unpredictable, with frequent weather changes shifting conditions from sunny to rainy in just a few minutes.
+But though a lot of people expect the worst Iceland conditions, the temperatures are much milder than most imagine.

-At Rent.is we get a lot of questions about the best time to visit Iceland according to the weather, so here’s a general Iceland weather forecast to guide you as you plan your camper van adventure.
+At Rent.is we get a lot of questions about the best time to visit Iceland according to the weather.
+Iceland experiences highly variable conditions throughout the year, which can shift quickly—even within a single day.
+So, here’s a general Iceland weather forecast to guide you as you plan your camper van adventure.

 Iceland Climate

-Iceland experiences a maritime climate best described as cold, windy, and cloudy.
-This is the case for most of the year despite the usual Iceland seasons of spring, summer, autumn, and winter.
+Icelandic weather is influenced by a maritime climate best described as cold, windy, and cloudy.
+This is the case for most of the year despite the typical seasons of spring, summer, autumn, and winter.
 The cold temperatures are due to the island’s northern location and cold winds from the North Pole, but it is not as cold as other regions with the same altitude because the island lies in the path of the Gulf Stream and sits on top of one of the earth’s hot spots.

-The Gulf Stream is also what causes the erratic weather as it flows along the west and south of Iceland, raising Iceland average temperatures.
-The northern coastal area of Iceland is colder than the south as it is not touched by this current, but it also receives less rain.
-Reykjavik weather is usually at a middle level in both temperature and precipitation due to its location along the west coast.
+The Gulf Stream also plays a role in Iceland’s weather conditions, which are known for being erratic and unpredictable.
+It flows along the west and south of Iceland, raising Iceland’s average temperatures.
+The northern coastal area of Iceland is colder than the south as it is not touched by this current, but it also receives less rainfall.
+Reykjavik’s weather is usually at a middle level in both temperature and precipitation due to its location along the west coast.

 Winter in Iceland

 Iceland has four seasons a year, though it might not feel that way because the weather changes all the time.
-Winter is between November and March and is mainly characterized by shorter hours of sunlight.
-The shortest day of the year is the 21st of December when there’s only about four to five hours of daylight.
+Winter runs from November though March and is mainly characterized by shorter hours of sunlight.
+The shortest day of the year is December 21st. when there’s only about four to five hours of daylight.
 But these dark months are not all doom and gloom, as Icelandic winters are not as cold as one would expect.
-Average temperatures are warmer than Canadian or Russian winters, and even New York!
+Average temperatures are warmer than Canadian, Russian, and even New York winters!

-In the south areas such as in Reykjavík, the average temperature is around 0°C and can go down to -5° or up to +5°C. It snows from as early as October into late springtime in May.
+In the southern areas such as Reykjavík, the average temperature is around 0°C and can go down to -5° or up to +5°C. Snowfall is common from as early as October into late springtime in May.

-Many tourists visit Iceland in winter, as it is the best time to see the ethereal Northern Lights and trek through the ice caves.
-Hot springs also stay bubbling all-year-round.
+Many tourists visit Iceland in winter, as it’s the best time to see the ethereal Northern Lights and trek through the ice caves.
+Hot springs also stay bubbling all year round.

 Summer in Iceland

-Summertime in Iceland is not quite the same as summers in other parts of the world.
-But though temperatures remain cool and Iceland weather in summer is unpredictable, the island is still a hive of activity with festivals and national celebrations.
-Summers normally start in late May or early June and last until mid to late August.
+Summertime in Iceland isn’t quite the same as summers in other parts of the world.
+Although temperatures remain cool and Iceland’s weather in the summer is unpredictable, the island is still buzzing with festivals and national celebrations.
+Summer usually begins in late May or early June and lasts until mid to late August.

-While temperatures may not rise significantly, the days get longer and longer until the day of the Midnight Sun which has 24 hours of daylight.
-This Summer Solstice usually happens on the 21st of June, after which the hours of sunlight gradually decrease.
-If you’re like most people who prefer to take their camping trips in the summer, you’ll get to see more of Iceland at this time of year, due to some highland roads opening after having been closed in wintertime.
+While summer temperatures may not rise significantly, the days get longer and longer until the Midnight Sun, when daylight lasts for 24 hours.
+This Summer Solstice usually happens on June 21st after which the hours of sunlight slowly begin to decrease.
+If you’re like most travelers who prefer to take their camping trips in the summer, you’ll get to see more of Iceland at this time of year-especially as highland roads reopen after being closed during the winter months.

 Iceland Temperatures

-Iceland’s average temperature does not vary considerably between day and night, or even from season to season.
-The difference is more noticeable from area to area, both between day and night and winter and summer.
+Iceland’s average temperature doesn’t vary considerably between day and night, or even from season to season.
+The difference is more noticeable from area to area, both between day and night and between winter and summer.

-In winter, the average temperature in plains and coasts is around 0 °C (32 °F), though it is a few degrees colder on the Northern coast.
-Winter is colder in inland areas, with it dropping up to -15 °C (5 °F) in the higher areas.
+In winter, the average temperature in plains and coastal areas is around 0°C (32°F), though it’s a few degrees colder on the northern coast.
+Inland areas see more extreme cold dropping as low as -15°C (5°F) in the highlands.

 Iceland Wind Conditions